 Brake System Warning Lights:

-- Anti-Lock Brake System – This alerts you to a possible malfunction in the ABS system.
+- Anti-Lock Brake System – This alerts you to a possible malfunction in the ABS system or that you are due for a brake replacement service.
 The light will also come on if you’re driving with the parking brake on.

 - Vehicle Stability Assist System – VSA is on or there is an issue with the VSA system.